chezearth-personal/slack-alarm-service/README.md

 The Slack settings are configurable; this includes the URL for the webhook, the desired Slack channel and even the image.
 Furthermore the polling interval for the scheduler can be changed.

-The Mongo container has a volume mounted in the `mongo/data` directory in the project root.
+The Mongo container is set to have a volume mounted in the `mongo/data` directory in the project root.